 - Season to taste with sea salt and black pepper.
 Serve.

 Keto Side Dish

 I love this as a keto side dish, at just 3 net carbs, it is relatively low on the glycemic index.
 Asparagus is also terrific for detoxifying your system.
-Including foods like this or my braised broccoli rabe recipe in your keto diet plan will help you avoid the keto flu.
+Including foods like this, or my braised broccoli rabe recipe in your keto diet plan will help you avoid the keto flu.
 It is also a great side dish to pair with a simple cauliflower rice.

 Of course, the recipe will fit in equally as well in diets such as Weight Watchers or the Mediterranean diet.

 - Balsamic Roasted Asparagus & Tomato with Blue Cheese

 - Cheesy Baked Asparagus